ncita-repository/WP1.3_multiple_modalities/README.md

 The remaining keys are simply the variables that were assigned at the top of the module (e.g. `sampleDroDir`).

+There are a few ways to go about creating a configuration file(s):

+##### Option 1 - Copy and modify an existing configuration file

+This is by far the quickest way to go about implementing your first run of the code.
+Simply copy an existing configuration file from within the *.../src/configs* directory (e.g. *NCITA_test_RD1.json*), rename the file, open it in your preferred text editor and modify the dictionary's values accordingly.
+Note that the the name you assign to the file must agree with the value given for the `runID` key.

+##### Option 2 - Define a new dictionary within the function *create_config_files()* in *config.py*

+This option is more suitable if you wish to run the code on multiple datasets and you don't wish to manually create confguration files one by one.
+Within the function *create_config_files()* there are cases where a dictionary has been fully defined (by scratch) - see for example the definition of the dictionary with key *NCITA_test_RR1* (lines 317-374).
+In this case a `runID` is assigned (line 316), and a dictionary is appended to the dictionary `cfg` with that `runID`.
+Further down on line 379, a new dictionary is added to `cfg` using the key *NCITA_test_RR2* (line 378), and the previously defined dictionary is copied (line 379).
+Then the `runID` (line 380) and other selected keys are modified (lines 381-385).

+Create a new fully definied dictionary and use that as a template for new dictionaries as you go along.
+Remember to re-run the command *create_config_files()* to update your list of config files.

 Once the dictionaries have been defined, the configuration files can be created in one of two ways:

+###### Option 2a - Run *config.py* as a script in a command shell

-1. In a command shell, enter (change path to *src* directory accordingly):
+In a command shell enter (change path to *src* directory accordingly):

 	cd C:\Code\WP1.3_multiple_modalities\src
 	python config.py configs

-2. Import the module and execute the function:
+###### Option 2b - Run *create_config_files()* as a function within a Python shell

+In a Python shell enter:

+	import sys
+	sys.path.append("C:\Code\WP1.3_multiple_modalities\src")
 	from config import create_config_files
-		config_files("C:\Code\WP1.3_multiple_modalities\src\config")
+	create_config_files("C:\Code\WP1.3_multiple_modalities\src\configs")

-A list of .json files should be generated in the config directory - one file for each key-dictionary pair within `cfg`.
+A list of .json files should be generated and/or overwritten in the configs directory - one file for each key-dictionary pair within the dictionary `cfg`.

 #### 2. Performing a run

-The main script for performing a run is contained in the module *app.py* in the *src* directory.
-The run can be executed either as a function within a python environment, i.e.
+Now that the configuration file has been created it's time to run the code.
+As before you have two options - you can execute it in a command shell, or in a Python shell.

+##### Option 1 - Run *app.py* as a script in a command shell

+In a command shell enter:

+	python app.py C:\Code\WP1.3_multiple_modalities\src\configs NCITA_TEST_RR2

+##### Option 2 - Run the function *main()* in a Python shell

+In a Python shell enter:

 	from app import main
 	main("C:\Code\WP1.3_multiple_modalities\src\configs", "NCITA_TEST_RR2")

-or within a command shell as a script:

-	python app.py C:\Code\WP1.3_multiple_modalities\src\configs NCITA_TEST_RR2

 ### Relationship-preserving v Non-relationship-preserving, and Copies v Propagations